 Kinatico ensures protection of personal Information and police Information through the maintenance of an information security policy which enforces physical, technical and administrative controls on the information we hold.
 Specifically, technical access and technical infrastructure are secured, digital certificates and password policies are managed and maintained securely.
 Staff are trained on privacy obligations and processes and we maintain a complete incident management register.

 The steps we take to secure the personal information we hold include ICT security (such as encryption, firewalls, anti-virus software and login and password protection), secure office access, personnel security and training and workplace policies.

 The induction process for new employees of Kinatico includes training on the privacy obligation of both the employee and Kinatico.
 We train our employees to maintain the confidentiality, privacy and security of your information.

 All employees of Kinatico are required to enter into Confidentiality Agreements.
 Access to your Personal Information is restricted to employees who need it to provide services to you.

 We retain your personal information for as long as necessary to provide the Services and fulfil the transactions you have requested.
 In relation to NCCHC’s information is retained for a period of 12 months, but no more than 15 months, following collection, as specified in our agreement with the ACIC.

 6. If you do not provide personal information

-It is the User’s choice whether to provide your personal information requested by Bright for the provision of the Services.
+It is the User’s choice whether to provide your personal information requested by Kinatico for the provision of the Services.
 However, if the information requested is not provided, we may be unable to fulfil your request for specific Services or may not be able to identify you.